vonKrappitz/hems-setcover-poland/README.md

 - Sensitivity: 99.03 per cent surface coverage under the realistic scenario.

 ## Licence
-Code: MIT.
+Code: Apache 2.0.
 Data: as per GADM and WorldPop terms.
 Coordinates (`loc28.json`): CC BY 4.0.
 The published version of record will be archived with a citable DOI (Zenodo).